ibelie/atom-flower/README.md

-# atom-flower
+# Flower editor in Atom

-Flower editor in Atom
+Adds syntax highlighting, snippets and editor tools for Flower files in Atom.